V3D4NTH/V3D4NTH/README.md

 - 🎓 Studying Computer Science Engineering at PES University.

 - 💖  Barça | Pro-Wrestling | CS | Comics | MMA
-- 🧐  Masla dosa connoisseur.
+- 🧐  Masala dosa connoisseur.
 - 📍   Born and raised in the greatest city in the world.
 Bangalore, baby!

 </br>